ramos333oz/SporteaV3/nexi.md

 ## Overview

-This document outlines the implementation plan for two key features in SporteaV3:
+This document outlines the implementation plan for the User-to-User Recommendation System in SporteaV3:

-1. **Admin Feedback Dashboard with K-means Clustering**: A data analytics dashboard for administrators to visualize and gain insights from user feedback on match recommendations.
-2. **User-to-User Recommendation System**: A feature to discover similar users based on preferences, match history, their vectors value and interaction patterns.
+**User-to-User Recommendation System**: A feature to discover similar users based on preferences, match history, their vectors value and interaction patterns.

 ## Current Architecture Analysis